Azimuthal Angular Asymmetry of Soft Gluon Radiation in Jet Production: Jet Plus Color-neutral Particle in the Final State

 with $Q_0^2=2.4$~GeV$^2$ and that for the final state jet is assumed to be

 We note that there is no constraint for $g_\Lambda$ from experimental data so far.
 For an illustration, we employ the value $g_\Lambda=0.1$ GeV$^2$.

-The numerical results for $\cos \phi$, $\cos 2\phi$ and $\cos 3\phi$ azimuthal asymmetries in typical kinematics of EIC are presented in Fig.~\ref{fig:ep}.
+The numerical results for $\cos \phi$, $\cos 2\phi$ and $\cos 3\phi$ azimuthal asymmetries in typical kinematics of EIC are presented in Fig.~\ref{fig:ep}~\footnote{For convenience, all $\cos(n\phi)$ asymmetries in Figs.~4-6 have been multiplied by a factor of $n$, i.e., the curves in these figures correspond to $\left(n\langle \cos (n\phi)\rangle\right)$.}.
 One can see the scaling (\ref{cosn}) in the small-$q_\perp$ region.
 For narrow jet ($R=0.4$, top panel) production, the $\cos \phi$ modulation is dominant as expected, though the $\cos (2\phi)$ and $\cos (3\phi)$ modulations are not negligible.
 Interestingly, the latter two flip signs for fat jet ($R=1$, bottom panel) production, while the $\cos \phi$ modulation is relatively unaffected.
 This can be understood from the numerical results of $c_n(R)$ as shown in Fig.~\ref{fig:fourier}.
 When the cone size $R$ increases from $0.4$ to $1$, $c_1$ remains positive, while $c_2$ and $c_3$ become negative.

 We close this subsection with a remark on the QED radiative contribution to the azimuthal angle asymmetries.
 When computing the graphs with a soft/collinear photon emitted from the final state electron, the fixed order calculation produces a large logarithm $\ln \frac{Q^2}{m_e^2}$ (roughly $\approx 19$ for typical EIC kinematics, see section V), which compensates the smallness of $\alpha_{em}$ to a large extent.
 This contribution can be considered as part of QED radiative corrections, similar to that discussed in Ref.~\cite{Liu:2020rvc} for inclusive DIS.